LukePappa/Ourism/text.md

-Your purpose is simply to be.
+Your purpose is to be.